Shohail-Ismail/idiap-icc-hackathon-atomic-defake/README.md

 ```

 ## Setup
-Create a `.env` file in the project root and put in your Mistral API key as follows:
+Create `.env` file in the project root and put in your Mistral API key as follows:
 ```
 MISTRAL_API_KEY=<YOUR_KEY>
 ```